jimwins/titi/docs/configuration.rst

     Model class property ``$_table`` sets an explicit table name, ignoring the ``$auto_prefix_models`` property in your individual model classes.
-See documentation in the :doc:`Models` section of the documentation.
+See documentation in the :doc:`models` section of the documentation.

 Model prefixing
 ~~~~~~~~~~~~~~~